 § 663.817 What should a Tribe do if it wishes to use a procurement procedure not provided in its established procurement management standards when carrying out construction projects under TTSGP compacts and funding agreements?

 For a particular Tribal transportation project, if the Tribe wishes to use a procurement method that is not provided for in its established procurement management standards, the Tribe shall notify the Secretary for review and approval.
-The Secretary shall not require the Tribe or intertribal consortia to furnish any information in support of a request for an exemption other than that required by law or regulation.
+The Secretary shall not require the Tribe to furnish any information in support of a request for an exemption other than that required by statute or regulation.

 Davis Bacon